LAWS2223 Criminal Justice System

 - Students are able to (1) gain a knowledge of (a) the role and activities of the institutions that make up the Australian criminal justice system; (b) the differential impact these activities have on various parts of Australian society; and (c) some explanations for the successes and failures of the Australian criminal justice system and (2) develop skills in (a) reading and analysing introductory criminological texts; (b) applying basic criminological theory to the work of criminal justice institutions; (c) using some criminological databases; and (d) written and oral communication.

-- Typically this unit is assessed in the following ways: (1) class particpation; (2) research essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) class particpation; (2) research essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.